kootepe/fluxrs/docs/workflow.md

 # Upload files to db tab
 Here you can upload different data files into the DB.
 Only files that are __REQUIRED__ are the instrument data files and cycle file(s).
 Default values will be used for chamber dimensions, air pressure and air temperature.
+So you can do check all of your measurements and worry about chamber dimensions and meteo data later.

+In the `Initiate measurements` tab there is a `Recalculate` button.
+Clicking it trigger a recalculation for all measurements, but it will not change any of your manual changes.
+It will only look for new chambers, height and meteodata.

 __Do not upload height files for manual measurements.__